Why you might want to move

 Tenant cash incentive scheme

 Under this scheme you may be offered a cash payment to help you buy a property if you agree to give up your council or housing association home.
-The aim is to free up housing for people on the council waiting list.
+You will usually be downsizing, as the aim of the scheme is to free up housing for larger households on the council waiting list.
 Contact your local council for details of schemes operating in your area.

 To apply for an exchange you must: